aws-quickstart/cdk-eks-blueprints/docs/cluster-providers/mng-cluster-provider.md

 ## Configuration

-THe `MngClusterProvider` supports the following configuration options.
+The `MngClusterProvider` supports the following configuration options.

 | Prop                  | Description |
 |-----------------------|-------------|